jcbrinfo/bakfile/README.md

 ## Docker images

-* `tk.bakfile_users`: Base image for the other images.
+* `users`: Base image for the other images.
 Creates the `rsync-users`  group and the users.
+Populates the `.ssh` directory (SSH keys) of the users.
 Any image using the data of the file server must inherit of this service so UIDs and GIDs will be correctly set.

-* `tk.bakfile_data`: Image for the data volume container.
-Defines the `/home` volume.
-The `Dokerfile` automatically populate the `.ssh` directory of the users.
-Any container using the data of the file server must be run with the `--volumes-from tk.bakfile_data` option.
+* `rsync`: Installs an OpenSSH server with rsync.
+The entry point is the command of the SSH daemon.

-* `tk.bakfile_rsync`: Installs an OpenSSH server with rsync.
-The entry point is the command of the SSH deamon.
-Exposes the SSH server at port 22.
+* `duplicity`: Installs Duplicity and set it as the entry point.

-* `tk.bakfile_duplicity`: Installs Duplicity and set it as the entry point.
+* `gpg`: Same as `duplicity`, but with GnuPG as the entry point.

-* `tk.bakfile_gpg`: Same as `tk.bakfile_duplicity`, but with GnuPG as the entry point.
   Useful to manage the encryption keys for the backups.

 ## Volumes